damianhakert/damianhakert.github.io/source/posts/2016-09-13-gitlab-master-plan.html.md

 </div>
 </div>

-More than 100,000 organizations worldwide now use GitLab and we have hosted over 1 million projects since 2014.
-Our new financing will accelerate the development of GitLab in effort to continue to give teams the simplest way to scale projects across functional groups, collaborate in real-time and effortlessly manage workflows and version control.
+More than 100,000 organizations worldwide now use GitLab and we have hosted over 1 million projects in GitLab.com since 2014.
+Our new financing will accelerate the development of GitLab in an effort to continue to give teams the simplest way to scale projects across functional groups, collaborate in real-time and effortlessly manage workflows and version control.

 Here’s what our investors have to say about us: